Home > Ride Difficulty

-Our difficulty legend below gives you a good idea of the intensity, who the trip is for and if it is right for you.
+Our difficulty legend below gives you a good idea of the intensity, who the tour is for and if it is right for you.

 This is where the going gets tough, with longer, harder riding through more challenging and varied terrain.
 Expect tough climbs as well as some tricky descents.

-The Rider: “I ride over 4 times per week and always try to put as many hills into the ride as possible.”
+- The Rider: “I ride over 3 times per week and always try to put as many hills into the ride as possible.”

 - The Terrain: Continual rolling hills over repeated days.